The former second-in-command in Albany is still facing charges, but not as many following court action December 5.

 The Associated Press reports that on December 5, attorneys Barry Berke and Dani James said in a statement that the ruling “shows how these wrongful charges so harmed Mr. Benjamin and unfairly cost him his position as Lieutenant Governor.”

 There are 62 counties in the state of New York.
 The largest (by population) is Kings County (Brooklyn).
 It has a population of 2,726,002 people.
 But, there are far more smaller counties in the state than larger ones.
 This list takes a look at the smallest counties in New York, with all of them in some region of Upstate New York.
 Even though they are sparsely populated, each has a few places that any NYS road warrior might want to stop at and explore.
-So here are the 12 smallest counties (by population as of 2010) in the state and what you might find on a visit to each of them
+So here are the 19 smallest counties (by most recent population data) in the state and what you might find on a visit to each of them.
+Two interesting pieces of trivia you will find in this list.
+The largest of the 19 counties on this list could take every single resident in the whole county out to Highmark Stadium out to the Buffalo area to watch a Buffalo Bills football game, and still have room for 10,000 more guests in the stadium.
+And (this one will blow your mind) the very smallest county in New York State literally has no stop lights in the entire county!

 Five Holiday Health Hazards to Dogs and Cats